Faisal-Shahrani/pdsnd_github/README.md

 ### Files used 📁

-This is the file that i usede in this project and it's in a .zip file 📁. also this is the links 😉.
+This is the file that i usede in this project and it's in a .rar file 📁. also this is the links 😉.

 - chicago.csv = https://ride.divvybikes.com/system-data